SkyBlueRW/PortCon/README.md

                 I. Projection on alpha characteristic portfolio
                 II.
 Residual (Orthogonal to alpha characteristic portfolio)

+- Stubbs& Vandenbussche (2010) focused more on the ex-post return attribution.
+Using the ex-post return to understand how is constraint impacting the portfolio.
+It can help to answer the question: can a certain optimization constraint help to improve ex-post performance?
+They also provide ways to do such attribution for risk constained portfolio.
+It will provide a slightly different economic intuition for the decomposition.

 ## Basic Technical Details in Convex Optimization